andrelegault/HRMS/README.md

 Human Resources Management System solution by Team Sumas

 ## Introduction ##
-This project showcases the main features of the HRMS solution provided as part of iterations 5 and 6 for SOEN 343.
+This project showcases the main features of the HRMS solution provided as part of iterations 5 an d 6 for SOEN 343.

 The features include:
 * Viewing employee attendance/information